 In 1955, becoming unprofitable and in an attempt to conserve cash, Bavarian did not provide any bonuses to key employees, as they had each year for nearly two decades.
 Not surprisingly, some attrition occurred in response.
 The following year, bonuses were awarded based on performance, replacing the older and somewhat arbitrary system for bonus compensation.
 The 16 key employees receiving such bonuses at that time were; Mel Aicholz, Perry Austin, Lyle Baker, James Caldwell, Herman Determan, Frank Hamilton, Harold Klink, Carl Moeller, Joseph Ponzer, Larry Rinck, Larry Schrand, Jack Shannon, C.H.
 Wimberly, Paul Wettig, John Wuest and Walter Zanis.

-In addition to controlling the management of the firm, Will's family also controlled about 70 percent of the ownership in Bavarian, and Will and his sons had three of the four Director positions.
+Will and his wife owned about 30 percent of the company, and their sons, Bill and Lou, each held about a 20 percent interest in trust for their families.
+Therefore, Will's family owned about 70 percent of the ownership in Bavarian, and Will and his sons had three of the four Director positions.
 Will's brother Lou was the other Director, and his family (consisting of wife Melba and daughter Melba Ann) owned the remaining 30 percent.
-Will and his wife also owned about 30 percent of the company with Will's sons, Bill and Lou, each holding about a 20 percent interest in trust for their families.
 For voting purposes, the closely-held family ownership of Bavarian was divided into different proportions among seven shareholders; Will, Lucia, Lou, Melba, Melba Ann, Louis and Bill.